raresdan/data-analysis/Demographic Data Analyzer/README.md

 * Identify the most popular occupation for those who earn >50K in India.
 * Use the starter code in the file demographic_data_analyzer.
 Update the code so all variables set to "None" are set to the appropriate calculation or code.
 Round all decimals to the nearest tenth.

-Unit tests are written for you under test_module.py.
+Unit tests are written under test_module.py.

 ## Dataset Source
 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository.
 Irvine, CA: University of California, School of Information and Computer Science.